jessepav/lacygoill-wiki-backup/vim/qf.md

 ##
 ## How to get the identifier of the third qfl in the stack?

-    :echo getqflist({'nr':3, 'id':0}).id
+    :echo getqflist({'nr': 3, 'id': 0}).id
                                     ^
                                     do NOT give `1`

                                     If you do, you probably won't get any valid info, because there's no qfl whose id and position in the stack are 1 and 3:

-                                      :echo getqflist({'nr':3, 'id':1}).id
+                                        :echo getqflist({'nr': 3, 'id': 1}).id
                                         {'nr': 0, 'id': 0} ✘~

 ## How to get the position in the stack of the qfl whose identifier is `3`?

-    :echo getqflist({'nr':0, 'id':3}).nr
+    :echo getqflist({'nr': 0, 'id': 3}).nr

-Here, the purpose of `'nr':0` is not to describe the qfl in which we're interested;
+Here, the purpose of `'nr': 0` is not to describe the qfl in which we're interested;
 it's to force `getqflist()` to include the `'nr'` key in the output dictionary.

 ## How to get the entries of the first qfl in the stack?